hossein5inq/workwell/docs/getting-started.md

 ## <a name="service-token"></a>4.
 Implement a service-token generation method

-You will need to implement a method on your back-end side that generates a valid *service token*.
+You will need to obtain a valid *service token* from Workwell API.
 This token will then be used when to initialize Workwell SDK.

-To get the service token, you would need to generate the `service signature` which is a [HMAC_SHA256](https://en.wikipedia.org/wiki/HMAC) with key being your `service secret` and message being `{your service id}{current timestamp}`.
+To get the service token, a `service signature` needs to be generated which is a [HMAC_SHA256](https://en.wikipedia.org/wiki/HMAC) with key being your `service secret` and message being `{your service id}{current timestamp}`.
 The timestamp is the UNIX timestamp (in seconds and not milliseconds).

 ```
 service_signature=HMAC_SHA256(service_secret, service_id + timestamp)
 ```

-The service id, timestamp and signature will then be included in the headers `ww-service-id`, `ww-service-signature` and `ww-timestamp` in the request sent to workwell API to obtain the service token:
+The service id, timestamp and signature will then be included in the headers `ww-service-id`, `ww-service-signature` and `ww-timestamp` in the request sent to Workwell API to obtain the service token:

 ```bash
 curl -X GET "https://test-api.workwell.io/1.0/developer/service/token" \